 - Trigeminal neuralgia (chronic pain of the face)

 Our Radiosurgery Program was established in 1989, making it one of the oldest and most experienced programs in the western United States.
-We are located at the Los Angeles Medical Center.
+We are located at the Los Angeles, Orange County, and Ontario Medical Centers.

 Skull Base Surgery